JBris/ml_pipeline/README.md

 There are several important environment variables:

-* ML_PIPELINE_DIR: The base directory for the ml-pipeline directory
+* PROJECT_DIR: The base directory for the ml-pipeline directory
 * SIZING_DIR: The base directory for the fruit sizing project
-* PIPELINE_SCENARIO: A scenario file from the scenario directory
+* ML_PIPELINE_SCENARIO: A scenario file from the scenario directory
 * CONFIG_FILE: A params.override.yaml configuration file

 ### Pipeline Library